 Cherry comes in pale yellowish-white to reddish-brown color.
 It is interspersed with a dark streak that makes lovely patterns when sanded and polished.
 It responds well to varnish and oil finishes.

-It has a raspberry and colored streaks and flecks.
+It has raspberry and colored streaks and dots.
 It is for bright bowls and platters.
 The red streaks come from a pigment that is from a fungus.
 The color ranges from brown to purple.
 It comes with fine and interlocked fibers.
 It is ideal for high-end furniture.
 It is strong, durable, and dense.

 It comprises heavy wood that has reddish-brown heartwood and yellow-white sapwood.
 It requires sharp tools for cutting and shaping.
 However, it tends to chip rather than splinter.
 It makes durable items since it is strong and durable.

 Sycamore does not interfere with the original flavor of food.
 That is why it makes bowls and kitchenware.
 It is ready to move when it is green.
 Even when it is dry, it keeps moving.
-The Sycamore wood is hard, and it needs sharp tools for shaping.
+Sycamore wood is hard, and it needs sharp tools for shaping.

 Mesquite is a hardwood that comes in red to chocolate brown heartwood and lemon-yellow sapwood.
 It comprises interlocked and closed grains.
 I advise you to use it on small projects such as making pepper grinders and bottle stoppers.
 It is sturdy and dense.
 It comes with a high texture.
 Although some users struggle to use it, it has unique qualities.
 I advise you to use it on small projects.

 Hickory is a tough hardwood that suits heavy-duty projects.
 As much as it is tough, it remains attractive.
 A sharp tool works well on hickory.
-You have to be careful with the sharp tool since it does not cut through easily.
+You must be careful with the sharp tool since it does not cut through easily.
 I advise you to sand hickory along with the direction of the grain.